RadioSearchs browser hijacker removal instructions

 |Malware Removal (Windows)||

-The Internet is full of browser hijackers, most of them are advertised as useful, legitimate tools.
-However, it is common that they do not include any features or are useful ins ome other way.
-On the contrary, most browser hijackers are designed only to help their developers to generate revenue and can cause their users various problems.
+The internet is full of browser hijackers, most of which are advertised as useful, legitimate tools, however, they do not include any genuine features.
+On the contrary, most browser hijackers are designed only to help the developers to generate revenue and can cause serious problems.
 Some examples of other browser hijackers are VideosSearches, HDStreamSearch and Easycool web.

 How did RadioSearchs install on my computer?

-Notification saying that RadioSearchs can read and change certain data:
+Notification stating that RadioSearchs can read and change certain data:

 Website promoting RadioSearchs browser hijacker (Firefox):